Ottawa’s most trusted and reliable moving company

 Yes, but there is a charge for items taken to the dump, both for labor involved in driving to and from the dump, as well as a disposal fee imposed by the management of the waste disposal location.

 Professional movers are prepared to move during rain, sleet, or snow if need be.
 The only time a booked move is affected by weather is in extreme cases (tornados, extreme cold, etc…) where public warnings are issued.
-They come equipped with supplies to keep your belongings safe from the elements.
-However, in an effort to keep costs down, you may wish to shovel or rake or otherwise clear the access in preparation for their arrival rather than paying your moving crew their hourly rate to remove such obstacles.
+Our moving crews are equipped with supplies to keep your belongings and home safe from the elements.